Sexually active life expectancy: Intimate relationships within institutional settings (residential care)

-Due to the increasing ageist attitudes towards older people being sexually active, there are not many programs advocating for older people's sexuality.
-Employers of residential facilities see many problems with allowing older people to participate in sexual activities.
-Within institutional settings, segregation was found to be the main boundary between older people, assuming they were heterosexual, achieving sexual activities.
-Many buildings were designed to ensure that males and females were separated, usually by floors or specific wings of the building.
-Unless they could afford to, married couples were not able to stay with each other in residential care facilities.
-Creating a "home" environment is a key factor in an older person's well-being, especially since this facility may be the last place an older person resides in.
-Therefore, being open minded about residents' sexual life would be very beneficial to older people.
+Despite the known benefits of continued sexual activity on physical, mental, and emotional health, nursing home residents often face barriers to sexual expression.
+These barriers rob them of fundamental aspects of self-worth, emphasizing the need for societal and institutional changes to support the sexual rights of the elderly.
+A study conducted in Wisconsin nursing homes found that elderly residents believe sexual activity is appropriate for their peers but often do not engage in it themselves, mainly due to lack of opportunity.
+This study also highlighted the reluctance of medical and behavioral personnel to discuss the topic, indicating a need for more open and supportive environments.

 Legal and ethical issues

 One of the main reasons residential homes do not care to facilitate intimate relationships is because employees may have a hard time distinguishing a desired sexual partnership from an undesired one.
 The residential care faces possible issues if a resident is being taken advantage of, especially if they are physically or mentally incapable to protect themselves.
 Facilities usually have a safeguarding and protection policy which monitors any relationship to prevent abuse.

+Addressing inappropriate sexual behaviors in nursing homes can be challenging for staff.
+Strategies for managing such behaviors include improving privacy, educating staff, allowing conjugal or home visits, and assessing the decision-making capacity of cognitively impaired residents.
+Physicians can play a key role in removing barriers to sexual expression.